 The game follows the story of a fox that meets a number of animals on its quest to save the forest from an impending flood.
-The game puts the player in various positions that can be mapped back to common situations the lives of children with autism, or of their neurotypical peers.
+The game puts the player in various situations that can be mapped to the lives of children with autism, or of their neurotypical peers.

 Share the following link with your students: prism.etc.cmu.edu

-It would be best if teachers play through the game before conducting the workshop, so as to guide the students through the experience if they need help.
-However, we also have videos of the game available on our YouTube channel, as below.
+It would be ideal if instructors play through the game before conducting the workshop to more easily guide students through the experience if they need help.
+There are also complete playthrough videos on our YouTube channel, as below.

 The Classroom Discussion (~30 minutes)